Snapshots from Dillingham's Kids2College Event

 Christina McDermott / KDLG

-Dillingham’s fifth graders met with professionals from around the community last week.
+Dillingham fifth graders met with professionals from around the community last week, as part of a Kids2College event at the UAF Bristol Bay Campus.

-It was in a Kids2College event at the UAF Bristol Bay Campus in mid-May.
-The program, developed by the Alaska Commission on Post-secondary Education and facilitated through the Dillingham School District, and aims to expose students to college and vocational opportunities.
+The program, developed by the Alaska Commission on Post-secondary Education and facilitated by the Dillingham School District, aims to expose students to college and vocational opportunities.

-The students met with including business owners, educators and local government leaders.
-They asked questions, and even participated in a science experiment.
+Business owners, educators, bankers and local government leaders spoke with the students, who asked questions and even participated in a science experiment — a solar-panel powered water pump.

 Get in touch with the author at christina@kdlg.org or 907-842-2200.